The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## **Wishlist Item Resource**

 ## Create a Wishlist Item
-Creates a new wishlist item data set into an existing wishlist in the TWC system.
+Adds a wishlist item into an existing wishlist.
+The wishlist can be identified by either the TWC internal ID, or the wishlistRef, which is the retailer's own wishlist identifier.

 Endpoint: ```/api/wishlist/items```